 That little rock is another island that forms part of the Maltese archipelago.
 It’s called Filfa and it used to be a shooting point for the British army when Malta was a colony.
 Nowadays, it’s a protected sight and no one can get on it.

-Me and L drove down to the swimming spot after we finished with our little photoshoot and we enjoyed our afternoon together.
+Me and L drove down to the swimming spot after we finished with our little photo shoot and we enjoyed our afternoon together.
 There’s no sand.
 It’s just cliffs where you can jump from.
 If you get hungry, there are a number of restaurants where you can sit down, fill up on food and enjoy the stunning view.
 There are also little boats that take you on a tour around the stunning caves!
 If I’m not mistaken, it’s only 7 or 8 euros.
-And that is my second tip: tip #2: go on the tours of the caves
+And that is my second tip: go see the caves! you’ll see a small office selling tickets and then you’re guided to the boats.

 Blue Grotto is also a big diving spot which brings me to tip #3: try snorkelling/diving at Blue Grotto!
 The water is always clear and clean and it is deep.
 I didn’t take any more pictures because me and L just enjoyed our time together swimming and having fun.
 But it was fun and relaxing.
 We also got a tan too!